stroupjason/Portfolio/README.md

 # Welcome to my Portfolio Site!

-To Fire up the browser go to http://stroupjason/github.io/portfolio
+To Fire up the browser go to https://stroupjason/github.io/portfolio

+See notes below:

 ## Welcome to GitHub Pages